dexie/dexie-website/docs/Table/Table.bulkAdd().md

 ### Return Value

+If options argument is omitted, or options is {allKeys: false}, the return value is a promise resolving with the resulting primary key of the object that was last in given array:

 [Promise&lt;LastKey&gt;](/docs/Promise/Promise)

-Returns with the resulting primary key of the object that was last in given array.
+*Since 3.0.0-rc.2*: If options argument is provided in second or thirs argument with {allKeys: true}, the return value is a promise resulting with an array of resulting primary keys.
+The resulting array will have the same length as given array of objects to add.

+[Promise&lt;Key[]&gt;](/docs/Promise/Promise)

 ### Errors
 If some operations fail, bulkAdd will ignore those failures but return a rejected Promise with a